 - Brand Videos: Typically created to communicate a brand’s high-level vision, values, and ethos.
 These are aspirational and not promotional.

 - Expert Interviews: Think fireside chats between brands and thought leaders in their industry.
 For example, this casual tete-a-tete offers viewers a deep dive into viral marketing.

 - Testimonial Videos: Your prospects want to be reassured that your product solves their specific pain points.
 Getting your loyal customers to vouch for you in front of the camera is the best way to get prospects over the fence.
 Don’t prompt them though, let them describe their journey in their own words.

 - Event Videos: This is a highlight reel summarizing the key points from a conference (like WWDC or Google I/O), panel debate, round-table discussion, or any other event that your business conducts.

 - Add a catchy intro.
-You get about 3 seconds to capture a viewer’s attention, so hook them with a captivating title and a riveting intro animation.
+You get about 3 seconds to capture viewers’ attention, so hook them with a captivating title and a riveting intro animation.

 - Narrate a story.
 Ensure your videos tell a story and have a proper narrative arc – a beginning, a middle, and an end.

 - By default, most people set auto-playing videos on mute.
-Add closed captions so that the message gets delivered even if viewers don’t have earphones or cannot watch the video in full volume.
+Add closed captions to deliver the message even if viewers don’t have earphones or cannot watch the video in full volume.

 - Target virality.
 Your videos have to elicit a strong emotional reaction (joy, surprise, disbelief, anger) to reach millions and make an impact.